Tracy Quan, PhD

 • Contact

-I'm a Spanish applied and sociocultural linguist who researches language and identity, second and heritage language development and education, and critical pedagogies.
+I'm a Spanish applied and sociocultural linguist who researches language, ideology, and identity, second and heritage language education, and critical pedagogies.
 I hold a PhD in Hispanic linguistics with a designated emphasis in Second Language Acquisition from University of California, Davis.
 I'm currently an Assistant Professor of Spanish linguistics at University of Colorado, Boulder in the Department of Spanish and Portuguese.

 In general, m